LeoooLagOS/dotfiles/00_Concepts/02_Algorithms_and_Data_Structures/_Concepts/Kadane's Algorithm.md

 # Kadane's Algorithm

 ## 📝 One-Sentence Summary
-Kadane's Algorithm is an efficient O(n) dynamic programming approach to find the maximum sum of a contiguous subarray, elegantly solving the problem by discarding negative-sum prefixes.
+Kadane's [[_Algorithms|Algorithm]] is an efficient O(n) [[Dynamic Programming|dynamic programming]] approach to find the maximum sum of a contiguous subarray, elegantly solving the problem by discarding negative-sum prefixes.
 ## 💡 Analogy
 Imagine walking a path where each step gives or takes points.
 You have two scoreboards: **`current_max`** (your score for the current continuous walk) and **`max_so_far`** (your all-time high score).
 1. At each step, you add the new points to `current_max`.